rodrigosetti/schemer/README.md

 ### How to use

-After compiling the project with `make`, the `schemer` executable it's an eval-print-loop interpreter and can accept scheme source file as command line parameters, the usage is very simple:
+After compiling the project with `make`, the `schemer` executable and can be use whether as an eval-print-loop or file interpreter (if given filename in command line):

-    ./schemer [<.scm file>]*
+    ./schemer [<.scm file>]

-Each scheme source file will be evaluated before entering the eval-print-loop state.
-In this state, the user can input line expressions and see it's evaluation.
+In eval-print-loop state (i.e. without parameter), the user can input line expressions and see it's evaluation.
 To exit the evaluator just hit `Ctrl-D`.

 Errors normaly should not crash the interpreter.
 Rather, it should print the error message and continue to the next expression input line.

+### Tips

+If a symbol needs to have a space, one can use double quotes (") to delimit such token (this can be useful for file path, that must consist of a single symbol), i.e:

+    (include examples/test 1.scm)

 ## TODO

 * Garbage Collector
 * Tail call optimization
-* More input/output function

 ## Future features: